SamuelBrinker/Repertoire_v6/README.md

 Extract allows the user to submit the header of a sequence of interest and retrieve all of the sequences of all other genes it is clustered with.

--e the expanded_clusters.txt file generated from cluster
+-e the expanded_clusters.txt file generated from clustering

 -d the file containing all of the preclustered genes.
 Ex the file all_putative_effectors_concatenated.fasta generated from the mimp finder program.